lufan1993/mygit/readme.txt

+Git is a distributed version control system.
-hello this is test git
+Git is free software.hello this is test git